Many first-time visitors to French Polynesia spend time on this trifecta of islands: Tahiti, Moorea, and Bora Bora.

 Moorea offers much more variety when it comes to budget, moderate, and expensive lodging — so if you do want to save a few dollars by booking a vacation rental or guesthouse (pension), this would be a great place to do it.

 While on Moorea, we had a delicious dinner at Fare Maheata, and we loved the laid-back vibe of the beachfront restaurant.
 This is also a guesthouse with basic bungalows for visiting guests.
-Room rates, currently starting at about $135 per night, include breakfast, and the rooms are steps away from a nice lagoon for kayaking, snorkeling, and stand-up paddleboarding — plus the folks who run it are friendly and the food was great!
+Room rates, currently starting at about $135 per night, including breakfast, and the rooms are steps away from a nice lagoon for kayaking, snorkeling, and stand-up paddleboarding — plus the folks who run it are friendly and the food was great!

 We stayed down the road at the decidedly more expensive Hilton Moorea Lagoon Resort & Spa.
 An overwater bungalow here can start at $1,000 a night in high season.
 That said, when my husband and I visited in November 2021, we scored a fabulous five-night package deal on Travelzoo that reduced the nightly price to about $550 per night for an overwater bungalow — with daily breakfast, a dinner, and a lunch thrown in, too.